anodyne/nova/README.md

 * updated the write mission post page to be able to set an upcoming mission to current on the fly if there aren't no current missions
 * updated site settings to change the way the date format setting works
 * updated the check for an external bio image to be a little safer
+* updated the characters listing to make the tables display better
+* updated the npcs listing to make the tables display better
 * fixed bug in the upgrade controller where an error would be thrown in certain circumstances
 * fixed bug with adding bio dropdown values
 * fixed bug where adding a deck and immediately trying to re-order it wouldn't work (#93)